Leo Joseph Suenens: Second Vatican Council

-When Pope John called the world's bishops to Rome for the Second Vatican Council (1962–1965), he found in Suenens a man who shared his views on the need for renewal in the Church.
+When Pope John XXIII called the world's bishops to Rome for the Second Vatican Council (1962–1965), he found in Suenens a man who shared his views on the need for renewal in the Church.
 When the first session fell into organizational chaos under the weight of its documents, it was Suenens who, at the invitation of the Pope, rescued it from deadlock and essentially set the agenda for the entire Council.

 Paul VI made him one of the four moderators of the council, along with Cardinals Gregorio Pietro Agagianian, Julius Döpfner, and Giacomo Lercaro.
 Suenens was also believed to be a decisive force behind the Conciliar documents Lumen gentium and Gaudium et spes.

 Death

-Suenens died from thrombosis in Brussels at age 91, and was buried at St. Rumbolds Cathedral.
+Suenens died from thrombosis in Brussels at age 91, and was buried at St. Rumbold's Cathedral.

-At the time of his death he was one of the four living Cardinals elevated by Pope John XXIII.
+At the time of his death he was one of the four living cardinals elevated by Pope John XXIII.

 After his death, Belgian police drilled into his tomb and that of Cardinal Jozef-Ernest Van Roey, searching for documents connected to the sex abuse scandal, which had supposedly been buried with the cardinals.